PreciselyData/bigdata-addressing-helm/README.md

     - Minimize the need for extensive setup or configuration.

 5. **Language-Barrier Elimination:**
-    - Integrate difference input or output sources just using configurations.
+    - Integrate different input or output sources just using configurations.
     - Provide input data in bulk through any supported input source and save it to any supported output source.
     - Eliminate language barriers, enabling broader compatibility.